ludo-classic/ludo-classic.github.io/README.md

 * **Backend/Database:** Firebase Realtime Database (BaaS)
 * **Architecture:** Jekyll (using _includes for modular component management)

+## 🚀 Our Product

+Explore our other exciting web platform:
+* **[TalkRush – Anonymous Chat With Strangers](https://shkumaraman.github.io):** An engaging anonymous chat web platform offering 1v1 text and video chat, public group rooms with moderation features, and password-protected private spaces.

 ## 📧 Contact Developer

 For any queries, feedback, or collaboration, feel free to reach out: